Solo Vegetal Plant Based Dog Food

 As a UK based vet, Solo-Vegetal remains the only plant-based dog food that is currently stocked in veterinary practices in the UK.

 We are very limited as vets with treating skin and ear conditions in dogs that suffer with a food intolerance (that is usually due to an allergy to animal protein, dairy or wheat).
-Our choices as vets are Purina HA which is basically plant-based with the addition of fish oils (which we want to discourage to protect our oceans and stop over-fishing), and Royal Canin Anallergenic.
-I find it so hard as a vet that all we have been offered to feed our itchy food-intolerant pets are 2 diets that unkindly damage the environment and offer no thought to birds or the health of our pets as RC Anallergenic’s main constituent is broken down chicken feathers as a protein source!!
+Our choices as vets are Purina HA which is basically plant-based with the addition of fish oils (which we want to discourage to protect our oceans and stop over-fishing) and it has the addition of sugar (!), and Royal Canin Anallergenic.
+I find it so hard as a vet that all we have been offered to feed our itchy food-intolerant pets are 2 diets that unkindly damage the environment and offer no thought to birds or the health of our pets as RC Anallergenic’s main constituent is ‘hydrolysed chicken protein’ or broken down chicken feathers as a protein source!!
 Yes you read that correctly!!

 We highly commend these UK based veterinary practices for being forward thinking in stocking Solo Vegetal for their clients to choose from – Riverside Vets Benfleet and Jurassic Vets in Sidmouth.
 We hope that as clients and vets become more aware of the benefits of a plant-based diet for their dogs, that more and more practices will stock it.

 Solo-Vegetal is a premium diet that can be fed exclusively without the need to homecook and supplement.
 It contains the addition of taurine for heart health, the amino acid methionine for urinary tract health, and natural plant-based Vit D3 for a healthy immunity.
 It is also very tasty and highly recommended.